Daizhengming/2020OA/KnightsPath/question.md

 ![avatar](./image02.png)

 * Start at the position (0,0)
-* Move 2 steps down and
+* Move 2 steps down and 1 step right to reach the position(2,1).
+This position is not threatened by the bishop at (0,1).
+* Move 1 step right and 2 steps up to reach position (0,2)
+* The minimum number of moves to move from the position (0,0) to the position (0,2) is 2.